traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11f.client-grid-with-html-controls.question.md

         -- Set the filter options, set caseSensitivitiy, set supressAndOrCondition, set debounceMS to 200 milliseconds

     b.
-Add a class variable:  defaultColumnDefs
-       -- The type is ColDef
+Update the defaultColumnDefs
-       -- Initialize it so that flex = 1, sortable = true, filter = 'agTextColumnFilter', floatingFilter = true, filterParams is set to your textFilterParams
+       -- Add filter = 'agTextColumnFilter', floatingFilter = true, filterParams is set to your textFilterParams